 The Apple Watch has been updated for the fourth time in as many years, bringing with it a number of new features, and for those looking to upgrade from the first-generation model, there's a tweaked design which features a bigger screen and other cool new tech.

 But is that enough to take it to the next level?
-We've been living with Apple's smartwatch for a week to find out whether this really is the king of the hill when it comes to staying connected.
+We've been living with Apple's smartwatch since the launch to find out whether this really is the king of the hill when it comes to staying connected.

 - New 40 and 44mm sizes

 The Apple Watch Series 4 starts at £399/$399 for the 40mm version (or £499/$499 with cellular), and £429/$429 (or £529/$529 with cellular) for the 44mm model.
 We have the larger model in for review, which also has a more capacious battery.
 Existing users will note the 28mm and 42mm models of before are no more.

 - Same strap size as predecessors

 Although the Series 4 is physically about the same size as previous models, the screen is far bigger.

 Indeed, the display is 35 per cent larger than its smallest predecessor (32 per cent if you're looking at the larger 44mm model) and that's achieved by Apple pushing the screen to the edge, making for a much more immersive viewing experience on your wrist.
 We like this new display - although on first wear it looks and feels a lot more like you've strapped an iPhone on your wrist than wearing a dainty watch, over time you become used to the new screen size.

 The new design - which feels like a huge step forward for the Apple Watch compared to previous iterations and akin to the step up from the iPhone 3GS to the iPhone 4 - still features the same rectangular design, as is staple for the Apple Watch, but now in a thinner form factor.
 If you've been wearing the Apple Watch for some time, you'll certainly notice the difference in this newer model.